• Skip to primary navigation

 Group Leader Page

 The production of messenger RNA in eukaryotic cells involves precursor mRNA (pre-mRNA) synthesis and processing.
 During splicing, the spliceosome removes noncoding introns from pre-mRNA in a co-transcriptional manner on the surface of RNA polymerase II (Pol II).
 Co-transcriptional splicing enhances the efficiency and accuracy of pre-mRNA processing and explains why splicing is at least 10 times faster in vivo than in vitro.
-In particular, co-transcriptional splicing has been suggested to be essential in metazoan cells where introns are often several thousand nucleotides long, raising the intriguing question of how the distant intron ends are functionally paired for splicing.
+In particular, co-transcriptional splicing has been suggested to be essential in metazoan cells where introns are often several thousand nucleotides long, raising the intriguing question of how these distant intron ends are functionally paired for splicing.

 References